logzio/logzio-helm/charts/logzio-telemetry/README.md

 This will enable the `metrics/applications` pipline and will scrape metrics from pods with the `prometheus.io/scrape=true` annotation
 ### Removing kube-state-metrics metrics

-To disable kube-state-metrics metrics scraping set the `tags.kubeStateMetrics.enabled` value to `false`
+To disable kube-state-metrics metrics scraping set the `kubeStateMetrics.enabled` value to `false`
 ```bash
 --set tags.kubeStateMetrics.enabled=false
 ```
 This will disable the `kube-state-metrics` sub chart installation so it won't scrape its metrics.
 ### Removing prometheus-pushgateway metrics

-To disable prometheus-pushgateway metrics scraping set the `tags.pushGateway.enabled` value to `false`
+To disable prometheus-pushgateway metrics scraping set the `pushGateway.enabled` value to `false`
 ```bash
 --set tags.pushGateway.enabled=false
 ```
 This will disable the `prometheus-pushgateway` sub chart installation so it won't scrape its metrics.
 ### Removing prometheus-node-exporter metrics

-To disable prometheus-node-exporter metrics scraping set the `tags.nodeExporter.enabled` value to `false`
+To disable prometheus-node-exporter metrics scraping set the `nodeExporter.enabled` value to `false`
 ```bash
 --set tags.nodeExporter.enabled=false
 ```